 Photography

 To complement the images of the artworks (wall paintings and carvings) images from different photographers where commissioned.
 Among them Geneva based artist Claudio Moser.
-They were also shown in an exhibition the space of the abbey.
-There they entered into a dialogue with the architecture of the site and continued the interplay between art and architecture that characterises the place since early on.
+Over the course of one year, he photographed the abbey through his own artistic lens, producing one series per season.
+The resulting images were used for the abbey’s communications and were also presented in an exhibition on site.
+There, they entered into dialogue with the architecture, extending the longstanding interplay between art and architecture that has characterised the place since its early history.
+The exhibition was further accompanied by an artist’s book conceived by Claudio Moser and Lorenz Tschopp.

 Photography: Claudio Moser

-Photography by Claudio Moser in Saint George’s Abbey
+Photography by Claudio Moser exhibited in Saint George’s Abbey

 Applications